curvegrid/go-ethereum-wiki/Go-ethereum-management-API's.md

 ## Integration
 These additional API's follow the same conventions as the official DApp API.
 Web3 can be [extended](https://github.com/ethereum/web3.js/pull/229) and used to consume these additional API's.

-# API's
 The different functions are split into multiple smaller logically grouped API's.
 Examples are given for the [Javascript console](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console) but can easily be converted to a rpc request.

-2 examples:
+**2 examples:**

-Console: `> miner.start()`
+Console: `miner.start()`

 IPC: `echo '{"jsonrpc":"2.0","method":"miner_start","params":[],"id":1}' | nc -U $datadir/geth.ipc`

+RPC: `curl -X POST --data '{"jsonrpc":"2.0","method":"miner_start","params":[],"id":74}' localhost:8545`

 With the number of THREADS as an arguments:

-Console: `> miner.start(4)`
+Console: `miner.start(4)`

 IPC: `echo '{"jsonrpc":"2.0","method":"miner_start","params":[4],"id":1}' | nc -U $datadir/geth.ipc`

+RPC: `curl -X POST --data '{"jsonrpc":"2.0","method":"miner_start","params":[4],"id":74}' localhost:8545`

 ## Admin
 Provides various function for managing a geth node